Schedule Service

 Needing an HVAC repair on a major holiday like Thanksgiving or the Fourth of July adds another layer to the cost.
 Holiday service calls almost always come with additional charges.
 This is because technicians are being asked to leave their families during a time when most businesses are closed.
 The higher price reflects the increased demand and the premium nature of the service.
 While nobody wants to pay more, this fee makes it possible for companies to have skilled technicians on standby, ready to restore your comfort when you need it most.

-Emergency vs. Standard Service Costs
+Comparing Emergency vs. Standard Service Fees

 The difference between a standard service call and an emergency one can be significant.
 A standard diagnostic fee might range from $75 to $200, which usually covers the trip to your home and the first hour of work.
 For an emergency call, that initial fee can jump to anywhere from $200 to $600 or more, even before parts and labor for the actual repair are factored in.
 The best way to avoid these unexpected costs is with regular upkeep.
 A preventative maintenance plan helps catch small issues before they become middle-of-the-night emergencies, saving you stress and money.